marika

 but what and how made humans do it.

 ACK.
-That's basically what I'm propagating, too.differentiations and classes of things and substance and ideas and people
+That's basically what I'm propagating, too.

 .
 EU & Russia